An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: The frozen-in magnetic field

 \subsection{Isochrones revisited}

-For the applications to be discussed in Section~\ref{sec:apply}, it would be convenient to have at our disposal a set of isochrones which, while leading to the same magnetic field, are finite-valued in the region of interest.
+For the applications to be discussed in Section~\ref{sec:apply}, it would be convenient to have at our disposal a set of isochrones that, while leading to the same magnetic field, are finite-valued in the entire region of interest.
 We will now introduce a procedure to arrive at such an isochrone field.

 Our starting point is the ``quasi-isochrone'' (\ref{eq:hat_beta}), which only becomes a real isochrone in the limit $z_0 \rightarrow \infty$, passing through the point $(\rho,z)$.
-The idea is to exploit the gauge freedom of the Euler potential by adding to $\hat{\beta}$ the fixed travel time of a fluid element traveling along the $z$-axis from $z=z_0$ to some other reference height $z=\za$.
+The idea is then to exploit the gauge freedom of the Euler potential $\hat{\beta}$ by subtracting the fixed travel time of a fluid element traveling along the $z$-axis from $z=z_0$ to some other reference height $z=\za$.
 This reference travel time is conveniently calculated to be

 wherein we have used the fact that $\za,z_0>1/2$.
-The choice of $\za$ is arbitrary, and we choose it such that the square bracket in Equation~(\ref{eq:delta_beta}) vanishes at $z=\za$, leading to the implicit equation
+Since the choice of the value of $\za$ is arbitrary, we choose it such that the square bracket in Equation~(\ref{eq:delta_beta}) vanishes at $z=\za$, leading to the implicit equation